Greenville HCC Psychology Internship Program

 The overarching goal of the Greenville VA Health Care Center training program is to provide generalist training to prepare interns for practice as health service psychologists.
 This goal is achieved through participation in a variety of clinical and training activities.

-The doctoral internship at the Greenville VA Health Care Center is now accepting its sixth class of interns for the training year of 2022-2023.
-In July 2021 the program was awarded full accreditation by the American Psychological Association Council on Accreditation.
+The doctoral internship at the Greenville VA Health Care Center is now accepting its sixth class of interns for the training year of 2024-2025.
+In April 2019 the program was awarded full accreditation by the American Psychological Association Council on Accreditation.
+The program provides a one-year, full-time training experience for clinical and counseling psychology doctoral (Ph.D. or Psy.D.) students from APA-, CPA-, and PCSAS-accredited programs.
 The overarching goal of the Greenville VA Health Care Center training program is to provide generalist training to prepare interns for practice as health service psychologists.
 This goal is achieved through participation in a variety of clinical and training activities.
 Available clinical activities include rotations with:

-- East Carolina University Health Psychology (secondary rotation)
+· East Carolina University Health Psychology (secondary rotation, offsite)

-- East Carolina University Consultation and Liaison Service (secondary rotation)
+· East Carolina University Consultation and Liaison Service (secondary rotation, offsite)

 The Greenville VA Health Care Center Psychology Internship Program complies with all APPIC guidelines in the recruitment and selection of interns and participates in the National Matching Service Match program.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 (APPIC Match Policies).
 A complete copy of APPIC policies and the computer matching program can be found at the APPIC website, http://www.appic.org/